LOGIN

 OLD-GROWTH FORESTS DEMYSTIFIED

 ELDERS: THE ECOLOGY OF OLD-GROWTH FORESTS is an online ecology course designed to answer these essential questions.
-With a focus on the inner workings of older forests, this course teaches you how to decode the hallmarks of ecological maturity.
+By combining forest history narratives with practical lessons in the field, this course provides a clear path for identifying, understanding, and honoring older forests.

 READ THE LANDSCAPE OF TIME

 ELDERS: THE ECOLOGY OF OLD-GROWTH FORESTS dives into these questions to help you gain ecological literacy.
-With guided lessons through high-quality videos, this online course equips you with practical skills for understanding not only old-growth forests, but any forested landscape.
+With guided lessons through high-quality videos, this online course equips you with practical skills and new perspectives for understanding not only old-growth forests, but any forested landscape.

 Hi, I'm Adam